temporalio/cli/temporalcli/commandsmd/commands.md

   Search only the specified task queue(s).
   Can be passed multiple times.

-### temporal task-queue get-build-ids: Build ID versions
+### temporal task-queue get-build-ids: Fetch Build ID versions

-Fetches sets of compatible Build IDs for specified Task Queues and displays their information:
+Fetch sets of compatible Build IDs for specified [Task Queues](/workers#task-queue) and display their information:

 ```
 temporal task-queue get-build-ids \
     --task-queue "YourTaskQueue"
 ```

-Limited to Namespaces that enable Worker versioning.
+This command is limited to Namespaces that enable Worker versioning.

 #### Options